General Information / What’s New for the 2025 Olympiad

 Unlike other Olympiads, we don’t limit the number of students who can attend per country.
 There is no field cap to the number of students who might attend.
 Between 300 and 500 students are likely to attend the 2025 International History Olympiad.

-Any student who qualified and is in third grade and older in the 2024-25 school year (for US and Canadian students) or born on or before August 31, 2016 (for students from other countries) can compete.
-Students competing in the Elementary and Middle School Divisions are welcome to come if they have qualified but they must come with a parent or guardian.
+Any student who qualified and is in second grade and older in the 2024-25 school year (for US and Canadian students) or born on or before August 31, 2017 (for students from other countries) can compete.
+Students competing in the Elementary, Intermediate, and Middle School Divisions are welcome to come if they have qualified but they must come with a parent or guardian.
 If you have already qualified but are too young to take part in 2025, you may defer your registration until you are old enough to compete.

 No, there is no maximum age, as long as you qualified this year or last year for the Olympiad, you can attend, provided you were enrolled in secondary school or a homeschool equivalent on November 1, 2024.
 Southern Hemisphere students who graduated high school at the end of the 2024 calendar year are eligible to attend.